MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/use-native-cds-connector.md

 ## Overview

-If you created a canvas app with a Common Data Service connector before November 2019, then you might not have the benefit of the most current version of the Common Data Service.
+If you created a canvas app with a Common Data Service connector before November 2019, then you might not have the benefits of the using the current native connection experience for the Common Data Service.
+This article shows the steps on how to convert from the legacy CDS and D365 connectors to the current native connection experience which is used in the **Improve data source experience and Common Data Service views** experience.

 The **Improve data source experience and Common Data Service views** option has following benefits: